yaya2devops/cloudblog/cld60d1q4000109lb5guth3qc.md

 If you are looking for a new language to try, or if you are interested in building systems, web applications, or network services, Go is definitely worth considering.
 It is a great choice for your next project and you will not regret giving it a try.

-Bonus, check this [Get ChatGPT in Your terminal](https://github.com/gofireflyio/aiac), a go-based project that generates ready-to-use devops code such as terraform files, kubernetes manifest files, ansible, and much more with a single command to your terminal.
+Bonus, check this [Get ChatGPT in Your terminal](https://github.com/gofireflyio/aiac), a go-based project that generates ready-to-use devops code such as terraform files, kubernetes manifest files, ansible, and much more with a single command.